redsofa/unsupervised-online-regression/README.md

 ## (8) - Run the Experiments

-The `./src/bash/experiments` contains multilpe shell scripts with preconfigured arguments.
+The `./src/bash/experiments` directory contains multilpe shell scripts with preconfigured arguments.
 Run these or use them as templates for your own experiments using alternate parameter configuration runs.

 From the project root :